jubinjacob19/ExpandableTableView/README.md

 # Installation with Carthage

-To integrate AFNetworking into your Xcode project using Carthage, specify it in your Cartfile:
+To integrate ExpandableTableView into your Xcode project using Carthage, specify it in your Cartfile:
 ```carthage
 github "jubinjacob19/ExpandableTableView"
 ```